Results Towers to visit Istanbul

 2024

-It is near the shores of Salacak, about 180 m from the coast and marks the entrance to the Bosphorus.
-It is one of the symbols of the city, regularly the target of cameras and cameras.
-A James Bond movie, The World is not enough (with Pierce Brosnan and Sophie Marceau), was shot here.
-Several legends exist around this tower, they are illustrated inside by frescos.
-It is said to have been the home of the sweet and virginal Hero, one of the priestesses of Venus.
-In order to honor her goddess, Hero goes to a ceremony and meets Léandre.
+It is close to the shores of Salacak, about 180 m from the coast, and marks the entrance to the Bosphorus.
+It's one of the city's symbols, and a regular target for cameras.
+A James Bond film, The World is Not Enough (with Pierce Brosnan and Sophie Marceau), was shot here.
+Several legends surround the tower, illustrated by frescoes inside.
+It is said to have been the home of the gentle, virginal Hero, one of Venus' priestesses.
+To honor her goddess, Hero attends a ceremony and meets Léandre.
 Love at first sight!
-Madly in love, Léandre throws himself, the same evening, in the waters to join his beautiful, with the light of a torch.
-The meeting between the two lovers happened more than once, but one day the torch went out.
-Unable to find his way back and exhausted, Léandre disappeared in the sea.
-Afflicted, Hero lets herself slip into the sea and disappears.
-In Turkish, this tower is called Kız kulesi (Tower of the girl).
-From a historical point of view, a first fortress was built on this islet by the Greek general Alcibiades towards the end of the5th century BC in order to control the sea flow.
-The Byzantine chronicler Choniates tells us that the islet is again fortified in the 12th century on the initiative of Manuel I Comnenus in order to make it an anchor point for the great chain which blocked the Bosphorus and the entrance to the Golden Horn.
-It is then called Arcla, "small fortress".
-The Turks used it during the conquest of Constantinople.
-It is only in 1509, after an earthquake, that it becomes a lighthouse.
-At the same time, a water tank was added to it.
-In 1719, it was destroyed by a fire and then rebuilt under the control of the vizier Ibrahim Paşa, known as the Son-in-law.
-In the second half of the 19th century, as the fragile empire was often faced with serious threats, it regained its defensive use.
+Madly in love, Léandre throws himself into the waters that very evening to join his beloved by torchlight.
+The two lovers met more than once, but one day the torch went out.
+Unable to find his way back and exhausted, Léandre disappears into the waves.
+Distressed, Hero in turn slips into the sea and disappears.
+In Turkish, this tower is called Kız kulesi (Maiden Tower).
+Historically speaking, the Greek general Alcibiades built the first fort on this islet towards the end of the5th century BC to control the flow of sea traffic.
+The Byzantine chronicler Choniates tells us that the islet was fortified again in the 12th century, on the initiative of Manuel I Comnenus, in order to anchor the great chain that blocked the Bosphorus and the entrance to the Golden Horn.
+It was then called Arcla, "little fortress".
+The Turks used it to conquer Constantinople.
+It wasn't until 1509, after an earthquake, that it became a lighthouse.
+At the same time, a water tank was added.
+In 1719, it was destroyed by fire, then rebuilt under the control of the vizier Ibrahim Paşa, known as le Gendre.
+In the second half of the 19th century, with the fragile empire often facing serious threats, it regained its defensive use.
 Restored in 1944, it was transferred to the military in 1959.
-The maritime lines took possession of it in 1982.
-It was then used as a lighthouse, military hospital and radio station.
-Ten years later, the phase where we want to open it to the public begins between controversies and consultations.
-Today it is done, however important restoration work has begun in 2021 and in this new project there will be no café-restaurant.
-The crossing is regularly provided from Üsküdar.
+Maritime lines took possession in 1982.
+It has subsequently been used as a lighthouse, military hospital and radio station.
+Ten years later, amidst controversy and consultation, the phase of opening it to the public began.
+Today, it's a done deal.
+There is no longer a restaurant; it is now just a museum.
+Major restoration work was carried out between 2021 and 2023.
+Regular crossings are provided from Üsküdar.

 Organize your trip with our partners Istanbul